^

 Except for - family.

-This frightens him.
+This frightens and sickens him beyond words.
 The Supermutant lets go and gets off, his hands gone weak.
-"I'm sorry."
+"I sorry."

 The Exile sighs, and picks up their dinner from the seat beside, like nothing happened.
 "It's fine.
 You'll find it's normal to settle things with a fight, with us.
 It's easier than talking."